ethanwllms/file-system/fs-client/tests/README.md

 ```

 - test.sh Script: Ensure you have the test.sh script in your project directory.
 This script enables you to select which test suites to run.

+    - IMPORTANT! tests/integration/int_server.py needs to have the path updated within the test_create_directory function to reflect local file path, you can paste in the path from the allowed directories output from the server process.

 ### Directory Structure
 Here's an example of how your project directory might be structured: